tomjoht/learnapidoc/_docs/additional_resources/menlo_park_workshop_recordings.md

 {:toc}

 {% if site.format == "kindle" or site.format == "pdf" %}
-*Note: This content doesn't embed well in print, as it contains YouTube videos.
+*Note: This content doesn't embed well in print because it contains YouTube videos.
 Please go to [https://idratherbewriting.com/learnapidoc/docapis_course_videos.html] to view the content.*
 {% endif %}

 {% if site.format == "web" %}

-{% include note.html content="For the most recent workshop recording, see the [Video recordings of API doc workshops](docapis_workshop_videos.html)." %}
+{% include note.html content="For the most recent workshop recording, see the [Video recordings of API doc workshops](docapis_course_videos.html)." %}

 {% comment %}{% include random_ad3.html %}{% endcomment %}